Henry Conwell

 Henry Conwell (c.
-1748 – April 22, 1842) was an Irish-born Catholic bishop in the United States.
+1748 – 22 April 1842) was an Irish-born Catholic prelate who served as Bishop of Philadelphia from 1820 until his death.

 He became a priest in 1776 and served in that capacity in Ireland for more than four decades.
 After the Pope declined to appoint him Archbishop of Armagh, the diocese in which he served as Vicar General, he was instead installed as the second Bishop of Philadelphia in 1819.

 Conwell took up the post at an advanced age and spent much of his time there feuding with the lay trustees of his parishes, especially those of St. Mary's Church in Philadelphia.
 When Conwell removed and excommunicated William Hogan, a controversial priest at St. Mary's, the parish trustees instead rejected Conwell's authority, creating a minor schism.
 The two sides partially reconciled by 1826, but the Vatican hierarchy believed Conwell had ceded too much power to the laymen in the process and recalled him to Rome.

 Although he retained his position, Conwell was compelled to relinquish actual control to his coadjutor bishop, Francis Kenrick.
 He remained in Philadelphia and performed some priestly duties, but for all practical purposes no longer ran the diocese.
 He died there in 1842 at the age of about 94.

 Early life and priesthood

-Conwell was born about 1748 in Moneymore, County Londonderry, Ireland (present-day Northern Ireland), the son of Owen Conwell and his wife, Mary (Keegan) Conwell.
+Conwell was born about 1748 in Moneymore, County Londonderry, Ireland, the son of Owen Conwell and his wife, Mary (Keegan) Conwell.
 He studied at the Irish College in Paris and was ordained to the priesthood there in November 1776.

 Conwell was well-educated, being fluent in Latin, French, Spanish, and Italian, but had a reputation as a preacher of only modest ability.
 Around 1785, he contemplated moving to the United States but was concerned about the still uncertain financial state of the new country's parishes, and ultimately decided not to apply for a position there.
 He was appointed parish priest of Dungannon in 1792 or 1793 and Vicar General of the Archdiocese of Armagh in 1794.
 After the death of Archbishop Richard O'Reilly in 1818, Conwell served as acting Archbishop.